mdsufz/MuDoGeR/Manual_MuDoGeR.md

 mudoger 5.a -i ~/path/to/representative_bins/folder -l ~/path/to/libraries/folder -o ~/path/to/output/folder
 ```
 * The `/path/to/representative_bins/folder` indicates the path to the representative bins folder.
-* The `/path/to/libraries/folder` indicates the path to the the folder with the libraries of the sample.
+* The `/path/to/libraries/folder` indicates the path to the folder with the libraries of the sample.
 * The `/path/to/output/folder` indicates the path to the output folder where the results will be saved.

 The output folder contains the results of the **5.a** in .sam file format.
 Also, inside the output folder, there is a `mappings` folder which contains the file `brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.